 Cholera is transmitted via food or contaminated water and can be prevented by ensuring clean water, good sanitation, and effective hygiene.
 Cholera can also be controlled through vaccination.
 The cholera vaccine is an oral vaccine consisting of 2 doses that are administered two weeks apart.

 Cholera in endemic in south-east Asia and causes outbreaks in Africa and the Americas.
 An increased risk of cholera has been noted in parallel with the ever-increasing size of vulnerable populations living in unsanitary conditions, in slums were basic sanitation infrastructure is lacking, or due to a breakdown of the infrastructure as a result of war or a natural disaster.
-Cholera affects an estimated 3–5 million people worldwide and causes 28 800–130,000 deaths a year.
+Cholera affects n estimated 1.3 to 5 million people worldwide each year and causes 21,000–143,000 deaths a year.

 Concentration the effort in the most affected places

 Epicentre and the Johns Hopkins University have mapped the areas where cholera is most prevalent in Africa using modeling techniques1 .
 Results indicate that a concentrated effort in just 5% of all districts in Africa could reduce by half the disease burden in the continent.
 These findings are the linchpin of the Cholera Global Roadmap to 2030, which outlines the strategy to eliminate cholera transmission as well as providing the key rational for cholera control investment case.